envycontent/haiku-user-manual/content/edit-a-column-page.rst

    :align: center

-Click the title of the page you would like to edit.
+Click the title of the page you would like to edit to open the page.

 Edit
 ----